How to Start an LLC in Colorado: Everything You Need to Know

 The business owner can request an EIN from the IRS after the company’s formation.
 Applying for an EIN can be done via online or mail.

 If you need help with forming an LLC in Colorado or elsewhere, you can post your legal need to UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.